kaunel85/ong-bylaws/bylaws.md

      2. Consist of the Fundraising Chair, Vice President, Alumni Secretary and other active Members.
      3. Be responsible for the organization of events for the raising of funds for chapter operations.

+141. Scholarship Committee
+     1. Be Chaired by the Scholarship Chair
+     2. Consist of the Scholarship Chair, Vice President, and other active Members.
+     3. Be responsible for the organization of the scholarship program and management of academic resources.

 ## ARTICLE XI: MEMBERSHIP TRANSITIONS

-141. Bidding of eligible men is described in 95.
+142. Bidding of eligible men is described in 95.

-142. Initiation requirements are described in 97.
+143. Initiation requirements are described in 97.

-143. Alumni of another Chapter attending McMaster may be affiliated as described in Title XV Affiliation of The Code and passing a vote as described in 97.2
+144. Alumni of another Chapter attending McMaster may be affiliated as described in Title XV of The Code and passing a vote as described in 97.2

-144. Censure, Expulsion, and Suspension are described in 127.
+145. Censure, Expulsion, and Suspension are described in 127.

-145. Members taking one or more terms of co-op may be elegible for relief from financal comittments if written notice is given to the President and Treasurer at least two months in advance of the co-op term.
+146. Members taking one or more terms of co-op may be elegible for relief from financal comittments if written notice is given to the President and Treasurer at least two months in advance of the co-op term.
 As Members on co-op terms are still enrolled at McMaster they will retain Active status.

-146. An Active member may become an Alumnus member if and only if
+147. An Active member may become an Alumnus member if and only if
      - All debts to the chapter have been settled.
+     - They are not suspended or censured
      - They are no long enrolled, have completed their degree or have completed 4 years of study at McMaster.